-69. By using this tabular questioning approach greater consistency will be achieved between independent assessments.
+72. By using this tabular questioning approach greater consistency will be achieved between independent assessments.
 Allowing assessors to build their own sub-questions within each generic pillar gives flexibility to ensure the sub-questions are appropriate to the ongoing assessment.

-70. Many guidelines and checklists exist for assessing the quality of scientific studies.
+73. Many guidelines and checklists exist for assessing the quality of scientific studies.
 For example, Nature journals have a check list for their Life Sciences articles and state that "A condition of publication in a Nature Research journal is that authors are required to make materials, data, code, and associated protocols promptly available to readers without undue qualifications".
-One specific aspect not completely confined to toxicology is the limitations imposed on studies both in costs and practicality but also for ethical animal usage (e.g. the revised Animal Research: Reporting of In Vivo Experiments (ARRIVE) guidelines which have been endorsed by hundreds of scientific journals and societies (Percie du Sert, 2019)).
-Although well designed and carefully conducted studies are the expectation, assessments may also have to be based upon studies which have not been replicated but which nevertheless provide potentially relevant data.
+One specific aspect not completely confined to toxicology is the limitations that are imposed on studies, not only in terms of costs and practicality but also in ethical animal usage (e.g. the revised Animal Research: Reporting of In Vivo Experiments (ARRIVE) guidelines which have been endorsed by hundreds of scientific journals and societies (Percie du Sert, 2019)).
+Although well designed and carefully conducted studies are the expectation, assessments may also have to be based upon studies that have not been replicated but which nevertheless provide potentially relevant data.